Paintings: Noah & the Deluge

 Jan Brueghel the Elder, 1613

-Jan Brueghel the Elder has painted the sky sunny and clear: there is no hint of what is to come.
+Jan Brueghel the Elder has painted the sky sunny and clear: there is no hint of trouble ahead.
 It is an idyllic scene of abundant Nature, with Noah’s family picnicking on the banks of the stream.
 But the clock is ticking….

 ‘Noah’s Ark’, Franzosischer Meister ‘The French Master’, 1675

-Noah warns the people about the impending disaster, but they listen to him with amused skepticism.
-Undeterred, he rallies the troops to keep on building, while behind him the storm clouds begin to gather.
+Noah warns the people about the impending disaster, but they listen to him with amused scepticism.
+Undeterred, he rallies the troops to keep on building, while behind him the storm clouds gather.

-The rich, wicked inhabitants of the earth look on with amusement as Noah completes the ark.
-Their luxury and indolence are equated with evil – typical of the mid-Victorian era, when this painting was done.
+The rich, wicked inhabitants of the earth watch with amusement as Noah completes the ark.
+Their luxury and indolence are equated with evil – this picture was painted in the industrious mid-Victorian era.

-These are the people the Bible describes in the words: ‘…the wickedness of humankind was great in the earth, and every inclination of the thoughts of their hearts was only towards evil.’
-The dissipated people on this balcony cannot rouse themselves to action.
+The Bible says ‘…the wickedness of humankind was great in the earth, and every inclination of the thoughts of their hearts was only towards evil.’
 They are enjoying the evening sunlight.
-But on the horizon a great cloud begins to form, gathering volume and strength.
+But on the horizon a great cloud begins to form…

 William Bell Scott painted a number of religious paintings.
-‘The Rending of the Veil’, (click on image at right) painted three years after ‘The Eve of the Deluge’, shows the moment of Jesus’ death, when the curtain in the Temple is torn from top to bottom.
+‘The Rending of the Veil’, painted three years after ‘The Eve of the Deluge’, shows the moment of Jesus’ death, when the curtain in the Temple is torn from top to bottom.
 Another pivotal moment in history…

 Bible reference for this part of Noah’s story: Genesis 6